 Here are some of the business channels you can stay on top of in Delicious:

-searching for "flowchart" on Delicious led me to Gliffy, a fantastic online flowcharting tool.
+An excellent use of Delicious is to find the best-in-class software or service.
+For example, I was recently looking for flowcharting software, and searching for "flowchart" on Delicious led me to Gliffy, a fantastic online flowcharting tool.
 Rather than evaluating several products, spending hours (or days) on trial and error, I was quickly able to find what the web thought was the best software available.

 11. Print Magazines

 While there are signs that the traditional magazine may become the way of the dodo, there are still some amazing small business magazines out there.
 Steve Brooks of Flyte Blog weighs in on his favorite print magazines.